waveform80/picamera/docs/fov.rst

    line data into RAM.

-3. Next the GPU's `image signal processor`_ (ISP) performs several post-processing steps on the frame data(?).
+3. Next the GPU's `image signal processor`_ (ISP) performs several post-processing steps on the frame data.

    These include (in order):

     - **Transposition**: If any rotation has been requested, the input is transposed to rotate the image (rotation is always implemented by some combination of transposition and flips).

     - **Black level compensation**: Use the non-light sensing elements (typically in a covered border) to determine what level of charge represents "optically black".

     - **Lens shading**: The camera firmware includes a table that corrects for chromatic distortion from the standard module's lens.
 This is one reason why third party modules incorporating different lenses may show non-uniform color across a frame (across an image?).

     - **White balance**: The red and blue gains are applied to correct the `color balance`_.
 See :attr:`~PiCamera.awb_gains` and :attr:`~PiCamera.awb_mode`.

-    - **Digital gain**: As mentioned above, this is a straight-forward post-processing step that applies a gain to the Bayer values (? -link?).
+    - **Digital gain**: As mentioned above, this is a straight-forward post-processing step that applies a gain to the `Bayer values`_.
 See :attr:`~PiCamera.digital_gain`.

     - **Bayer de-noise**: This is a noise reduction algorithm run on the frame